Academic Information and Policies - Online Program

 Undergraduate students must meet all requirements listed below and must have all courses in the General Education core and in the declared major(s) and minor(s) completed before being considered candidates for graduation.

 1. The bachelor’s degree requires a minimum of 120 semester credit hours.
-(Certain majors require more than 120 credit hours.)
+(Certain degree plans require more than 120 credit hours.)
 Of these total hours, a specified number of upper-level (300-400) courses must be completed with the minimum number being 30 credit hours.
 Each program differs; therefore, the student must follow the degree requirements carefully.
 The associate's degree requires a minimum of 60 credit hours.
-(Certain majors require more than 60 credit hours.)
+(Certain degree plans require more than 60 credit hours.)

 2. Each undergraduate degree program consists of designated General Education/Foundational Skills requirements, a major, and, in most cases, free electives.
 Free electives may be taken from the undergraduate courses offered in any department.